theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Plague Damage taken is greatly increased
 ~ Plague Freak variants may spawn alongside their base counterparts
 ~ Murder Packs, a group of 4-6 Base and Plague variant Ferals
+~ Freak Show Horde, contains 4 of each freak and Blood Plague Zeds.
+[Does not contain Bloaters]
 ~ Bloodfestation: Now infestations are comprised of Blood Variants of Zeds
 ~ Blood Siege: Base sieges are entirely made of Plague Variants of zeds